edanalytics/earthmover/README.md

       - low_grade|int <= high_grade|int
 ```
 Each source must have a name (which is how it is referenced by transformations and destinations) such as `districts`, `courses`, `tx_schools`, or `more_schools` in this example.
 Three types of `sources` are currently supported:
-* File sources must specify the relative or absolute path to the source `file`.
+* File sources must specify the path to the source `file`.
+Paths may be absolute or relative paths to the location of the `earthmover` YAML configuration file.
 Supported file types are
   - Row-based formats:
     - `.csv`: Specify the number of `header_rows`, and (if `header_rows` > 0, optionally) overwrite the `column` names.
 Optionally specify an `encoding` to use when reading the file (the default is UTF8).
     - `.tsv`: Specify the number of `header_rows`, and (if `header_rows` > 0, optionally) overwrite the `column` names.
 Optionally specify an `encoding` to use when reading the file (the default is UTF8).